RationAI/xopat/modules/webgl/shaders/README.md

             opacity: "float"
        }
        ```

+#### Rendering in nD
+The shader can specify data references for rendering from nD data sources.
+> Note: prefer multiple sources over multiple channels (i.e. reading from two images 1x channels instead of
+>1x image and using two channels) - the user can deliver such data in separate files or in one file by specifying the same data reference twice.

+You should override `static sources()` shader description.

 ### More advanced stuff: using multiple data sources at once
 One might want to combine multiple data into one visualisation (shader) part.
 To do so: